GBERESEARCH/volvisualizer/README.md

 &nbsp;

 There are parameters to filter the data based on time since last trade, volume, open interest and select only the monthly options expiring on the 3rd Friday.

+Some of the smoothing techniques are very sensitive to the quality (and quantity) of input data.
+Overfitting becomes a problem if there aren't enough data points and the more illiquid tickers often generate results that are not to be relied upon.

 Additional work is required to calibrate to an arbitrage free surface.